-Regional airports annually serve 140 million passengers.
-A $10 per passenger eco-tax would generate $1.4 billion for reinvestment in mass transit – double the revenue generated by the George Washington Bridge.
+Regional airports serve 140 million passengers per year.
+A $10 per passenger eco-tax would generate $1.4 billion for reinvestment in mass transit.

 Last month, I called upon the Agency to implement CORSIA1 guidelines to mitigate greenhouse emissions from air travel.
 Today I will expand on those remarks.

 Attached is an ICF study2 detailing European efforts to both manage the near-term effects of “flight shame” and reconcile the industry’s long-term growth with the goal of carbon-neutrality.3